 - b.
-Make a best effort to conduct an initial health risk screening of each member's needs, within 90 days of the effective date of enrollment for all new members as quickly as the member's health condition requires, or within 30 days after the member has been referred, or the member is receiving Medicaid long term care or long term services and supports, or is a member of a priority population for ICC as described in OAR 410-141-3870(4) (fka 410-141-3170(5)). - a.
-UHA shall document all attempts to reach the member by telephone and mail, including subsequent attempts, to demonstrate compliance. - c.
+Make a best effort to conduct an initial health risk screening of each member's needs, within 90 days of the effective date of enrollment for all new members as quickly as the member's health condition requires, or within 30 days after the member has been referred, or the member is receiving Medicaid long term care or long-term services and supports, or is a member of a priority population for ICC as described in OAR 410-141-3870(2). - i.
+UHA shall document all attempts to reach the member by telephone, text and mail, including subsequent attempts, to demonstrate compliance. - c.
 Have mechanisms to ensure review of member's potential need for Medicaid long-term services and supports and ensure members identified as potentially eligible for Medicaid long-term services and supports are referred to DHS. - 13.
 UHA will assess members for ICC eligibility (prioritized population), revise care plans if necessary and ensure care coordination after notice of any of the following events: - a.
 New hospital visit (ER or admission); - b.
 New pregnancy diagnosis; - c.
 New chronic disease diagnosis (includes behavioral health); - d.
 New behavioral health diagnosis; - e.
 Opioid drug use; - f.
 IV drug use; - g.
 Suicide attempt, ideation or planning; - h.
-New I/DD diagnosis; - Events placing the member at risk for adverse child experiences, such as DHS involvement or new reports of abuse or neglect to Child Welfare Services or Adult Protective Services; - j.
+New I/DD diagnosis; - i.
+Events placing the member at risk for adverse child experiences, such as DHS involvement or new reports of abuse or neglect to Child Welfare Services or Adult Protective Services; - j.
 Recent homelessness; - k.
 Two (2) or more billable primary Z code diagnoses with one (1) month; - 1.
-Two (2) or more caregiver placement within the past six (6) months; - m.
+Two (2) or more caregiver placements within the past six (6) months; - m.
 An exclusionary practice, such as being asked not to return to day care, for children aged 0-6, or suspension, expulsion, seclusion, or in-school suspension, for school-aged children; - n.
 Discovery of new or ongoing behavioral health needs; - o.
 Discharge from a residential setting or long-term care back to the community; - p.
-Severe high level of self-reported or detected alcohol or benzodiazepine usage while enrolled in a program of medication assisted treatment;
+Severe high level of self-reported or detected alcohol or benzodiazepine usage while enrolled in a program of medication assisted treatment; - q.
+Two or more readmissions to an acute care psychiatric hospital in a six (6) month period; - r.
+Two (2) or more readmissions to an emergency department for psychiatric reason in six (6) month period; and

-Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultra Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5 /20/21, 2/24/22